 EnLink requires that all employees, as well as the directors on our Board, follow a Code of Business Conduct and Ethics (Code).
 The Code requires ethical behavior from all of our employees and Board directors and compliance with all laws and regulations that apply to EnLink.
 This commitment from our employees and Board directors is crucial to maintaining a workplace focused on ethical, safe, and fair business dealings.
 EnLink’s Code can be found on our website.

 EnLink has adopted other policies underlying our ethical business values, including an Anti-Corruption Policy.
-We also require our employees to complete annual training to certify their understanding of our corporate compliance policies including Anti-Harassment/Discrimination, Corporate Authority and Delegation of Authority, Business Expense and Procurement Card Policy, Employee Handbook, and Code of Business Conduct and Ethics, amongst others.
-In 2021, 100% of our employees completed their required annual training.
+We also require our employees to complete annual training to certify their understanding of key corporate compliance policies including Anti-Harassment/Discrimination, Corporate Authority and Delegation of Authority, Business Expense and Procurement Card Policy, Employee Handbook, and Code of Business Conduct and Ethics, among others.
+In 2022, 100% of our employees completed their required annual training.

 24/7 Whistleblower Hotline and Website